-Councils and other public organisations are funded by taxpayers’ money, and because of this, the public sector is often the industry which takes web accessibility most seriously.
+Councils, goverment departments and other public organisations are funded by taxpayers’ money, and because of this, the public sector is often the industry which takes web accessibility most seriously.

 Public Sector Accessibility Legislation

 In 2017, an EU Directive came in which states all public-sector bodies must have accessible digital services by 2020.
 You can read more about the deadlines in place for public sector accessibility in our blog.
 The Directive has since been transferred into UK law – you can read more about the directive on the government website.